This page is dedicated to small important things, which may be important. - Docker vs Kubernetes

 - These are the rules you want to enforce, expressed as annotations.
 Examples include

-.
+@NotNull,@Size,@Min,@Max,@Email, and@Pattern.
 You can also define custom constraints for specific business logic. - This is the core API for performing validation.
 It takes an object and a set of validation groups as input and returns a set of

-objects if any constraints are violated. - When a constraint is not met, a
+ConstraintViolationobjects if any constraints are violated. - When a constraint is not met, a

-object is generated, containing details about the violation, such as the property path and the error message. - These allow you to categorize and selectively apply validation constraints.
+ConstraintViolationobject is generated, containing details about the violation, such as the property path and the error message. - These allow you to categorize and selectively apply validation constraints.
 For example, you might have different validation rules for creating a new user versus updating an existing one.
 Groups are represented by simple interface definitions.

 - While Bean Validation is a specification, it requires an implementation to function.
 Hibernate Validator is the most common and widely used implementation.

-objects found.- Provides a consistent way to define validation rules across different layers of your application and integrate with various frameworks.
+- Provides a consistent way to define validation rules across different layers of your application and integrate with various frameworks.

 - Annotations simplify constraint declaration compared to manual validation logic.